netdata/netdata/README.md

 ## How it looks

+The following animated image, shows the top of a typical netdata dashboard:

 ![peek 2018-11-11 02-40](https://user-images.githubusercontent.com/2662304/48307727-9175c800-e55b-11e8-92d8-a581d60a4889.gif)

 *Typical netdata dashboard.
-Charts can be panned by dragging them, zoom in/out with `SHIFT` + mouse wheel.*
+Charts can be panned by dragging them, zoom in/out with `SHIFT` + mouse wheel.*, an area can be selected for zoom in with `SHIFT` + mouse selection.

 ## Quick Start